 The Federal Supplemental Educational Opportunity Grant (FSEOG) is for undergraduates with exceptional financial need.
-Due to limited funds, Pell Grant recipients with "00000" EFCs and complete financial aid files will be among the first to be considered for FSEOG.
-The award ranges from \$250 to \$500 per semester or \$500 to \$1,000 per year.
+Due to limited funds, Pell Grant recipients with "00000" EFCs will be among the first to be considered for FSEOG.
+The award is \$223 per year.
 The amount of the award is based on the EFC and enrollment status (full-time or part-time).
 Like the Pell Grant, students do not have to repay FSEOG.